BigDogEnergy/BigDogEnergy/readme.md

 - Created and maintained a custom Zendesk email tagging system, including funnels for teams.
 - Created and maintained a handbook for all CS agents based on common scenarios
 - Created and maintained the processes for CS to perform monthly audits for product refunds.
-I'd later create Brand specific monthly-reporting using this same data.
-- Did I mention: I designed and developed comprehensive database schemas for product-related issues, facilitating enhanced issue tracking and resolution by the customer service team.
+- Designed and developed comprehensive database schemas for product-related issues, facilitating enhanced issue tracking and resolution by the customer service team.
+- Created brand-specific monthly reports to ensure our partners knew of any trending issues
+- All of these things were completed while working in a remote setting.

 If your team needs someone who is ready to learn, and eager to succeed...